cicsdev/cics-java-jcicsx-samples/bit-link-program-sample/README.md

 # bit-link-program-sample

-Sample RESTful web application for deployment to a Liberty JVM server in CICS. `SampleServlet` takes an Integer temperature and uses the JCICSX API to link to the `CONVERT` COBOL program to convert it from Celcius to Fahrenheit.
+Sample RESTful web application for deployment to a Liberty JVM server in CICS. `BitLinkServlet` takes an Integer temperature and uses the JCICSX API to link to the `CONVERT` COBOL program to convert it from Celcius to Fahrenheit.
 The link uses BIT containers for both the input and the output.

 ## Supporting files